paulwalko/vpicc-constitution/BY-LAWS.md

     1. To notify faculty advisors of proposed amendments to the Constitution or the By-Laws.
     1. To make note of proxy votes.
     1. To provide timely notifications to club members of issues as specified by the constitution or by-laws.
+1. Impeachment
-1. 1.
-An officer may be impeached for specific and willful infractions of the Constitution, the By-Laws, or the policies of the club.
+    1. An officer may be impeached for specific and willful infractions of the Constitution, the By-Laws, or the policies of the club.
+    1. Process:
-    1. 1.
-A motion to impeach stating specific infractions shall be made by a member, committee, or other officer.
+        1. A motion to impeach stating specific infractions shall be made by a member, committee, or other officer.
         1. The motion shall be automatically tabled upon a "second" to the next regular meeting.
         1. The officer shall be given notice of the motion at least three (3) days in advance of the meeting in which the vote is to be taken, and be given ample opportunity to present a defense before the club.
         1. Final action shall be by secret written ballot and will require a 2/3 majority vote of the full membership for removal from office.
 1. Officers who are full members at the time of election shall assume their duties at the close of elections.
 Officers who are associate members at the time of election shall assume their duties at the first meeting of the fall semester.
 All officers shall serve until the elections of the following spring.
 If any office is left vacant by the election of an associate member, the president shall appoint an officer pro tem from among the full members available.

 # Advisor
 If desired, any person may be elected as an advisor to the club by a simple majority of votes from full membership.

 # Meeting and Quorum
 1. 1.
-To constitute a meeting fo the transaction of business, a quorum shall constitute one half (1/2) of the full membership either in person or represented by proxy.
+To constitute a meeting for the transaction of business, a quorum shall constitute one half (1/2) of the full membership either in person or represented by proxy.
     1. The secretary shall be notified of each proxy before a vote.
 Blanket or continuous proxies shall not be held.
     1. meetings shall be held Fridays at 7:00 p.m. during the academic year.
     1. Meetings shall comply with Robert's Rules of Order.